 Host your own cinema screening

-This glossy printed Viewer’s Guide is a perfect accompaniment to your film screening.
+This printable Viewer’s Guide is a perfect accompaniment to your film screening.
 It provides thought-provoking insight into:

 - The impact.
 Discover why reviewers describe this film as ‘a full-on experience, body and soul’ (Vox) and say ‘don’t bother with tissues, bring a towel’ (New York Times).